Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Addressing the stiffness issue

 \subsection{Implementation details}

 Applying this methodology to the training with the differentiable ODE solver does not require any change.
-Indeed, the values of the timeseries $\mbf u(t_s)$ (that is, the state space) do not change, they are only differently spaced in time.
+Indeed, the values of the timeseries $\mbf u_{s}(n / N; \mbf \mu) = \mbf u(t^{(n)}; \mbf \mu)$ are known, they only have a different time discretization, that we know pointwise.
 The main difference concerns the supervised learning approach.
-As explained before, this step allows us to ``initialize'' the neural network in a cheap way and requires us to estimate both $\dot{\mbf u}(t_s) = \mbf f(t_s, \mbf u; \mbf \mu)$ and $\dot{t}$.
+As explained before, this step allows us to ``initialize'' the neural network in a cheap way and requires us to estimate both $\dot{\mbf u}_{s}(t_s; \mbf \mu) = \mbf f_{s}(t_s, \mbf u_{s}; \mbf \mu)$ and $\dot{t}$, in order to train two neural network $\mathcal{NN}$ and $\mathcal{NN}_t$, respectively.
 The approximation of the derivative is done using a Savitzky-Golay filter with low order (two or three) and small window size ($<10$).
 Figure~\ref{fig:workflow_dynamics_change} shows a scheme of the workflow.
-To accelerate the training also the values of the time derivative are normalized, namely, we have found a logarithmic normalization to work particularly well.
+To accelerate the training also the values of the time derivative are normalized, in particular, we have found a logarithmic normalization to work particularly well.

 The optimizer we employ is AdamW \cite{loshchilov2017decoupled} with batch size 32 and a learning rate scheduler that geometrically reduces errors on plateaus of a factor of one-half with patience twenty epochs.
 The training lasts for a maximum of 400 epochs.
 The best model is chosen using early stopping based on the validation loss.
 The activation functions, the depth and width of the neural network, the initial learning rate, and the seed are hyperparameters that we optimize by means of random search on a problem-by-problem basis.
 In particular, the activation function is chosen among GELU \cite{hendrycks2016gaussian}, SiLU \cite{elfwing2018sigmoid}, Hard Swish \cite{howard2019searching}, Leaky ReLU and ReLU, the depth between three and ten, the width between five and 100 and the initial learning rate between $2\cdot10^{-3}$ and $10^{-4}$.